csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 To write a relational query, we use the **declare cursor** statement.
 The result of the query is not yet computed.
 Rather, the program must use the **open** and **fetch** commands (discussed later in this section) to obtain the result tuples.
 As we shall see, use of a cursor is analogous to iterating through a result set in JDBC.

 Consider the university schema.
-Assume that we have a host-language vari- able _credit amount_ in our program, declared as we saw earlier, and that we wish to find the names of all students who have taken more than _credit amount_ credit hours.
+Assume that we have a host-language variable _credit amount_ in our program, declared as we saw earlier, and that we wish to find the names of all students who have taken more than _credit amount_ credit hours.
 We can write this query as follows:

 EXEC SQL **declare** _c_ **cursor for select** _ID_, _name_ **from** _student_ **where** _tot cred >_ :_credit amount_;